rickosborne/cascades/md/01-0-1-cruising-altitude.md

 I have to admit that I only know what he's saying because I've heard it so many times.
 There was a burst of static before the pilot's voice continued.

-"It looks like we have some weather over the midwest, so we're going to head south for a bit instead of taking a direct route.
+"It looks like we have some weather over the midwest, so we're going to head south for a bit instead of taking our usual direct route.
 It's going to get bumpy in an hour so plan ahead and have that last smoke for the night before then.
 We'll be in the air just over 8 hours tonight, which will put us into Miami shortly after sunrise around seven o'clock tomorrow morning.
 Until then, have a drink, get some sleep, and we'll handle the rest."